 Parathyroid hormone (also called PTH) controls the amount of calcium in the blood and inside the bones.

 Most symptoms of secondary hyperparathyroidism are due to the underlying cause.
-People with vitamin D deficiency may notice muscle pain and weakness, or pain in the bones.
+People with vitamin D deficiency may notice muscle pain and weakness or pain in the bones.

-In severe cases, they can develop osteomalacia (soft bones) that can cause fractures and bone deformity (in children this is rickets).
+In severe cases, they can develop osteomalacia (soft bones) that can cause fractures and bone deformity (in children, this is rickets).

 How does secondary hyperparathyroidism cause bone disease?

 There are several treatments to cure secondary hyperparathyroidism.
-These include some medications, surgery and control of blood phosphorus levels.
+These include some medications, surgery, and control of blood phosphorus levels.

 Vitamin D supplements: You need active vitamin D to absorb calcium from your intestines into the blood.

 Vitamin D analog: if your kidneys can no longer produce active vitamin D (also called 1,25-dihydroxy vitamin D).
-Your health care provider will tell you the type and amount of vitamin D that is best for you.
+Your health care provider will tell you the type and amount of vitamin D best for you.

 Cinacalcet: Cinacalcet is a medication that acts directly on the parathyroid glands to reduce PTH in the blood.